truenas/documentation/content/Archive.md

 {{< hint warning >}}
 **12.0 NVDIMM Alert**

-Some TrueNAS M-Series systems installed with 12.0 releases and using specific 16GB 2666 mhz NVDIMMs can see an alert that warns the NVDIMM firmware is out of date:
+Some TrueNAS M-Series systems installed with 12.0 releases with some 16GB 2666mhz NVDIMMs can see an alert that warns the NVDIMM firmware is out of date:

 ![NvdimmFirmwareAlert](/images/CORE/NvdimmFirmwareAlert.png "NVDIMM Firmware Alert")

-This can be a false positive that has been fixed in TrueNAS 13.0-U1 (see [NAS-116986](https://ixsystems.atlassian.net/browse/NAS-116986).
+This can be a false positive that has been fixed in TrueNAS 13.0-U1 (see [NAS-116986](https://ixsystems.atlassian.net/browse/NAS-116986)).
 Upgrading to an Enterprise-recommended release of TrueNAS CORE 13.0 resolves this alert.
 To help determine if the deployment is ready to upgrade to TrueNAS CORE 13.0, please refer to the current TrueNAS [Software Status](https://www.truenas.com/software-status/) and, when your use case matches a recommended 13.0 release, contact iXsystems Support to schedule an upgrade.
 {{< expand "iX Support (click to expand)" "v" >}}